carmencchow/cyclistic_casestudy/README.md

 <b>2.
 New/Flexible Pricing Model</b>
 <p> Cyclistic can remove any perceived costs as barriers to a
   Cyclistic should implement a new pricing structure to increase enrollment in their annual membership.
-This could To further incentive annual memberhips, Cyclistic could
+This could To further incentive annual memberhips, Cyclistic could include the following:

-  * include a tiered membership, such as a monthly plan at a fixed price that could eventually encourage casual riders to become full members.
+  * tiered membership, such as a monthly plan at a fixed price that could eventually encourage casual riders to become full members.

-  *  introduce an overcharge fee for casual riders if they reach for every additional 10 or 20 minutes, or kilometres cycled.
+  *  Overcharge fee for casual riders if they reach for every additional 10 or 20 minutes, or kilometres cycled.

-  *  Offer the annual membership at a lower price point than casual rides.
+  *  Annual membership at a lower price point than casual rides.

-  * two-tiered annual plan, where members have the option to pay up front or in monthly installments, which may be more feasible to increase and retain membership.
+  *  Two-tiered annual plan, where members have the option to pay up front or in monthly installments, which may be more feasible to increase and retain membership.

   *  Offering a reduced fair program for youth, low-income users, and seniors.

   *   Providing family discounts bundles for household members.

   *   Partnering with the city's largest employers to offer employee corporate passes.

 <b>3.
 Attractive Member's Benefits</b>